-In this ten-week group learning cohort we address Manhood, Womanhood, Complementarianism, Parenting and Discipleship.
-We read portions of four different books: Masculine Mandate (for men) by Richard Phillips, Disciplines of a Godly Woman (for women) by Barbara Hughes, God, Marriage, and Family by Andreas Kosteburger, Shepherding a Child's Heart >by Tedd Tripp and Gospel-Centered Discipleship by Jonathan Dodson.
-Each week a different student leads a discussion on what we read and how it is playing out in the processes and work of our head, heart and hands.
+In this ten-week group learning cohort, we read portions of a number different books and address manhood, womanhood, sexual identity, complementarianism, parenting, and more.
+Each week a different student leads a discussion on what we read and how it is playing out in the processes and work of our head, heart, and hands.

-In this ten-week group learning cohort we address the Church, church offices, counseling and mission.
-We read portions of four different books: The Church: The Gospel Made Visible by Mark Dever, Biblical Eldership by Alexander Strauch & Deacon Selected Texts (provided), Instruments in the Redeemer’s Hands by Paul David Tripp and Radical Reformission by Mark Driscoll.
-Each week a different student leads a discussion on what we read and how it is playing out in the processes and work of our head, heart and hands.
+In this ten-week group learning cohort, we read portions of a number different books and address the Church, church offices, counseling, mission, and more.
+Each week a different student leads a discussion on what we read and how it is playing out in the processes and work of our head, heart, and hands.

 An eight-week course through Church history from the time of Jesus to today.
 You will learn about key figures, events, and the development of doctrines throughout time and how all of it impacts the church today.